TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

   * Expectations
      As a user I wanted the App to
-    1. A Appropriate Landing / Home Page
+    1. An Appropriate Landing / Home Page
-    2. Home Page Welcomes , Engages and Informs of the Apps purpouse & Features
+    2. Home Page Welcomes , Engages and Informs of the Apps purpose & Features
     3. Easy to Follow Navigation
     4. Clear information to make choices on Each Page
-    5. I expected to be able to Add,Read,Update & Delete my Recipes & Comments and Like other Recipes
+    5. I expected to be able to Add, Read, Update & Delete my Recipes & Comments and Like other Recipes
-    6. If i did something wrong I expected to be told and given directions
+    6. If I did something wrong, I expected to be told and given directions

   * Result
      As a user I was able to
     1. The landing /Home page was Appropriate to the App
-    2. Th Home page Welcomed , Engaged and Informed me of the Apps Purpouse & Features
+    2. Th Home page Welcomed , Engaged and Informed me of the Apps Purpose & Features
     3. Navigation is easy to Follow & Understand
     4. Information is clear and I could make choices as to what I wished to do on each page
-    5. I was able to Add,Read,Update & Delete my Recipes & Comments and Like other Recipes with Ease
+    5. I was able to Add, Read, Update & Delete my Recipes & Comments and Like other Recipes with Ease
-    6. When I made an error or did something wrong I was told and given directions on what I needed to do or options to help me move on.
+    6. When I made an error or did something wrong, I was told and given directions on what I needed to do or options to help me move on.

 ### Navigation Header